earthtraveller1/raytracing/README.md

 # Ray Tracing

-A port of the Ray Tracing in a Weekend tutorials into Zig.
+Me following the Ray Tracing in a Weekend tutorial in Zig.

 ## Quick Start